GleasonK/WebRTC-YouTubeTogether/README.md

 WebRTC is supported by popular browsers such as Chrome and Firefox, but there are many browsers on which certain features will not work.
 See a list of [supported browsers here](http://iswebrtcreadyyet.com/).

 ## Part 1: The Video Setup
 Time to begin!
 First we will make the bare minimum WebRTC video chat.
 Then, in Part 2 we will be using WebRTC `DataChannels` and the YouTube API to create our application.
-The live demo for this tutorial [can be found here](http://kevingleason.me/WebRTC-TicTacToe/rtctactoe.html)!
+The live demo for this tutorial [can be found here][LiveDemo]!

 ### A Note on Testing and Debugging